konstantink36/Udacity-Cpp-OpenStreetMap/README.md

 The Route Planner performs the following steps:

-- Parse the data from an .OSM xml file.
+- Parse the data from an .OSM xml file
-- The user inputs two points on the map.
+- The user inputs coordinates of two points on the map
-- A* search is executed on the two input points.
+- A* search is executed on the two points.
-- The path is returned and plotted used IO2D library.
+- The path is returned and plotted used IO2D library

+See image below for an exmaple path plotted between two points.

 <img src="map.png" width="600" height="450" />